svenkle/nuget-server/README.md

 * Run **Svenkle.NuGetServer.Service.exe**

 ## Configuration
+### Install service from Command Line
+* Open command promt as admin
+* Chnage directory do where you installed NuGet Server
+* Run **Svenkle.NuGetServer.Service.exe -i**

 ### Host configuration
 You can configure many different features of the host using the **applicationhost.config** file located in **Host\\Website\\Configuration**.